TuomasJGH/SPI_Event_Trend_Detector/README.md

 A list and a mask for date values during summer are also saved.

 ### Data Analysis - SE3
+The event start and end thresholds are specified here.
 The SPI map is read and reshaped to the original grid.
 With the set event thresholds, each event in the SPI time series where the values cross beyond the event thresholds during summer are recorded to yearly values by their length and number.

 Three different trend tests are then applied to the yearly value series for length and number: the Mann-Kendall trend test, the Hamed and Rao modified Mann-Kendall test, and the Yue and Wang modified Mann-Kendall trend test.
 These trend tests are used together to gain a thorough perspective on present SPI trends, and the tests are performed for event length and the average event length for both dry and wet events occurring during summer.
 Trend direction and slope are calculated.

 ## Repository Structure